HugoBlox/theme-academic-cv/content/home/cases.md

 active = true  # Activate this widget? true/false
 weight = 1  # Order that this section will appear.

-title = "Confirmed cases in Timor-Leste" subtitle = ""
+title = "Confirmed cases"
+subtitle = "Timor-Leste has 24 confirmed cases, 22 of which are in Dili, and 2 in Liquica."

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.